Awguhst/LoanPredictorML/README.md

 Both models were trained on synthetic data derived from the [Financial Risk for Loan Approval dataset on Kaggle](https://www.kaggle.com/datasets/lorenzozoppelletto/financial-risk-for-loan-approval).

 ### Hyperparameter Tuning with Optuna
 Both models underwent hyperparameter optimization using **Optuna**, an automatic hyperparameter optimization framework.
-Optuna helps to fine-tune model parameters and improve performance through an efficient search process, ensuring that the models achieve optimal results in terms of predictive accuracy and risk assessment.
+Optuna helps to fine-tune model parameters and improve performance through an efficient search process, ensuring that the models achieve optimal results in terms of accuracy.

 ---